RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 ##### Rule

-> Lecturer's family name Initial OR RMIT Creds (Year) 'Title of course material' \[type of course material\], Name of University, Location (if not inferred by university name).
+> Lecturer's family name Initial or RMIT Creds (Year) 'Title of course material' \[type of course material\], Name of University, Location (if not inferred by university name).

 ##### Examples